awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 To deploy a search application with no code and generate an endpoint URL to your search page with access control, see [Amazon Kendra Experience Builder](https://docs.aws.amazon.com/kendra/latest/dg/deploying-search-experience-no-code.html)\.

 There are two examples you can use with React:
-+ [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\-react\-app\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples-react-app.zip) – An example React application that provides sample data and a search page\.
++ [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\-react\-app\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples-react-app.zip)—An example React application that provides sample data and a search page\.
-+ [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples.zip) – A library that you can add to an existing React application\.
++ [https://kendrasamples\.s3\.amazonaws\.com/kendrasamples\.zip](https://kendrasamples.s3.amazonaws.com/kendrasamples.zip)—A library that you can add to an existing React application\.

 The examples are modeled after the search page of the Amazon Kendra console\.
 They have the same features for searching and displaying search results\.
 You can use the whole example, or you can choose just one of the features for your own use\.